 The United States Cavalry Association is dedicated to preserving the history, heritage and horsemanship of the cavalry.
 You can help by becoming a member, making a contribution or purchasing items from our online store.
 Membership is open to anyone—military or civilian—with an interest in the cavalry.

 Today. the Association preserves the rich and colorful history of the cavalry through:

-Support for the U.S. Cavalry Museum, also at Fort Riley, and loan of artifacts in support of other museums throughout the country.
+Loan of artifacts in support of other museums throughout the country.

 Sponsorship of the annual National Cavalry Competition, an event showcasing the cavalry skills of both military and civilian equestrians.

 Publication of the Cavalry Journal history magazine and Crossed Sabers member newsletter.